Recoskie/JDasm/docs/Basics.md

 <br />

 An integer that is a dword (32 binary digits) gives a range of control 2^32-1.
 The value is the point to move the magnet in the speaker.
-We call this an sample.
+We call this an sample point.

 <br />